Towards a more inclusive city

 Place of life, place of work, third places, extra space, mutable space: this award distinguishes imagination, convinced that space can de-normalize our emotions.

-Best productive site Award
+Most productive place Award

 How do we work in the era of the 4th industrial revolution?
 Is it time for the tertiary industry?
 Would work have become physical again?
 Whether we are talking about permanent or ephemeral commercial spaces, open or partitioned offices, local or multinationals, or industrial or craft production units, this prize rewards the answer that increases well-being at work and not just productivity, the one that values sustainable development.